nutirition-positions/nutrition-positions.github.io/index.md

 Matthew Mackenzie (At the time starving Geology Major)
 - It's pretty impressive, but I don't like the green bar at the bottom having a bunch of white below it
 - The logo is pretty gnar

+Somebody
+The homepage looks neat and clean, love the logo on the background.
+However, the logo, search bar, and button seem off center.
+I really like the way the map looks but the links are broken and the “How To” section feels a little out of place.
+I like having both the location and address listed.
+I’d like that if i clicked on the menu or website link it would open in a new tab.
+Loving the reviews!
+Wish I could sort by them.
+Also I like the submit a restaurant page because there are so many sites that miss info and to be able to submit new info makes me feel good and not annoyed it’s missing something.

+Jake Camarao (CS major)
+- Likes the convenient search bar on the landing page
+- Wants to sort the restaurants by stars

 ### Group Members
 [Ryan Ell](https://ryanell.github.io)